 Luckily, there are federal regulations in place for dry cleaners to keep these chemicals in check.
 These laws help prevent larger amounts of pollution, but are also good ways to save money on things like waste disposal.

 According to The Spruce, one kind of eco-friendly dry cleaning is called wet cleaning.
 Here, water, special detergents, and specific machines are used to clean clothes instead of the chemicals dry cleaning uses.
 The EPA even calls this an "example of an environmentally-preferable technology that can effectively clean garments."

 In addition, a liquid silicone called decamethylcyclopentasiloxane (D5) can be used as a more eco-friendly alternative to clean clothes.
 Gizmodo states that this is a nontoxic cleaner that isn't as harsh on clothes as perc, and isn't as bad for our health or the environment.
 And, it reportedly is safer while cleaning just as well.

 Even if a dry cleaning establishment is still using perc, it can still make sure its equipment is working properly and nothing is broken to lessen its environmental impact.
 The EPA also points out that a halogenated leak detector can help notice problems before they get worse.
 Other things like letting loads of clothing fully complete and regularly cleaning filters are also recommended.

 Do you have to dry clean your clothes?

-Even though a label on a piece of clothing may say suggest washing it via dry cleaning that doesn't mean you have to do it.
+Even though a label on a piece of clothing may say suggest washing it via dry cleaning, that doesn't mean you have to do it.
 In fact, Real Simple points out that you only really need to dry clean something if the label directly states "dry clean only."
 This is because if a label says "dry clean," it's more of a recommendation than anything.
-But "dry clean only" means this is the only proper way to wash clothes.
+But "dry clean only" means this is the only recommended way to wash the item.